Atabuzzaman/IEEE-Access-Paper-code/README.md

 # IEEE-Access-Paper-code

 Notebook contains all experimental results with their coresponding codes.
-The used dataset also also provided.
+The used dataset is also provided.